Shuttle/shuttle-core/_includes/index.md

 The `Shuttle.Core.Data` provides a thin abstraction over ADO.NET.

+# Container

+There are interfaces that abstract away dependency injection containers semantics to facilitate working with the most popular DI containers.

 # Pipelines

 The observable pipelines are included in the `Shuttle.Core.Infrastructure` package and provide a mechanism to decouple functionality in order to facilitate re-use and improve extensibility.